bytedeco/javacv/README.txt

         // Objects allocated with a create*() or clone() factory method are automatically released
         // by the garbage collector, but may still be explicitly released by calling release().
+        // You shall NOT call cvReleaseImage(), cvReleaseMemStorage(), etc. on objects allocated this way.
         CvMemStorage storage = CvMemStorage.create();

         // We can allocate native arrays using constructors taking an integer as argument.